 The Trinity Mathematical Society, or TMS, was founded by a group of undergraduates in Trinity College, Cambridge in 1919 to ‘promote the discussion of subjects of mathematical interest.’
 Today the Society has over 800 members and each year holds an extensive range of talks and social events for mathematicians and interested non-mathematicians from Trinity and other colleges.
 Our talks range from discussions of interesting mathematics not covered by the Tripos to light-hearted expositions of new, but accessible, research.
 We believe the TMS is the oldest extant subject society at any university in the country.

-Below you’ll find details and pictures of all the Committee members.
+Below you’ll find details of all the Committee members.

 Being on the Committee is a really good way to get more involved with the Society—and it’s great fun, too!